godwillforgive/hacku/README.md

 > — Why do we need to know this if you say we can do without knowledge and skills?

-**HTML/CSS/Bootstrap:**
+**HTML/CSS/Bootstrap :**

-_It will save you money and time, you will not have to look for and pay a freelancer to create you a copy of the page we need._
+It will save you money and time, you will not have to look for and pay a freelancer to create you a copy of the page we need.

-**As for PHP or any other server-side programming language:**
+**As for PHP or any other server-side programming language :**

-_You only need to know how to "CTRL+C", "CTRL+V", because there are more than enough ready-made solutions on the Internet for our needs._
+You only need to know how to "CTRL+C", "CTRL+V", because there are more than enough ready-made solutions on the Internet for our needs.

 ## Tools we will need
 ### XAMPP